Marcia K. Johnson: Research

 Early in her career, Johnson explored the relationship between comprehension and memory, investigating the constructive and reconstructive nature of mental processes.
 This raised the critical issue of how people differentiate real from imagined or inferred events (reality monitoring).
-Results from studies prompted by a proposed reality monitoring model led to the development of the Source Monitoring Framework (SMF), a general account of how individuals make attributions about the source of subjective experiences (perceptions, memories, beliefs, knowledge) derived from sensory modalities (e.g., reading, conversations), and from associations, inferences, imagination, etc. According to the SMF, errors (i.e., source misattributions, distortions, false memories) arise because of similarities among the qualitative features of mental representations from various sources.
+Results from studies prompted by a proposed Reality Monitoring model led to the development of the Source Monitoring Framework (SMF), a general account of how individuals make attributions about the source of subjective experiences (perceptions, memories, beliefs, knowledge) derived from sensory modalities (e.g., visual, auditory) and from associations, inferences, imagination, and other constructive cognitive processes.

-The accuracy of source attributions is affected by the extent of the similarity and how various features are weighted (the criteria used), which in turn are affected by factors such as rehearsal history, motivation, bias, social context, etc. Importantly, the same processes recruited during encoding, accessing, and evaluating generate both accurate and false memories, beliefs, and knowledge.
+According to the SMF, errors (i.e., source misattributions, distortions, false memories) arise because of characteristics of the qualitative features of mental representations from various sources.
+The accuracy of source attributions is affected by the extent of the similarity among features from different sources and how various features are weighted (the criteria used), which in turn are affected by factors such as rehearsal history, motivation, bias, social context, and other influences.
+Importantly, the same processes recruited during encoding, accessing, and evaluating generate both accurate and false memories, beliefs, and knowledge.
+Hence the feeling that a subjective mental experience is a true memory, reasonable belief, or accurate knowledge—and even the categorization of subjective experiences into memories, beliefs, or knowledge—are outcomes of imperfect reality/source monitoring processes.

 Building on this work, Johnson introduced the Multiple-Entry Modular memory (MEM) framework, a descriptive cognitive architecture proposing how various perceptual and reflective component processes contribute to cognition.
-The MEM framework outlines how perception and reflection interact within and between subsystems through agendas, and how different interactions could give rise not only to different types of memory (e.g., perceptual learning, event recall) but also to different types of consciousness (e.g., awareness, control, self-reflection) and different emotions (e.g., fear, remorse).
+The MEM framework outlines how perception and reflection interact within and between subsystems through agendas, and how different interactions could give rise not only to different types of memory (e.g., perceptual learning, event recall) and selective disruption (e.g., from distraction, brain damage) but also to different types of consciousness (e.g., awareness, control, self-reflection) and different emotions (e.g., fear, remorse).